Liberty County parents, district leaders react to virtual learning decision

 Smith, a parent to a 5th grader and high school senior, is concerned her children may fall behind in class while it’s online.

-Dr. Perry is hopeful the virtual learning period will only last for the scheduled two week period, but it’s too soon to tell, he said.
+Perry is hopeful the virtual learning period will only last for the scheduled two-week period, but it’s too soon to tell, he said.

+“There’s nobody, I will tell you, more disappointed than I am,” Franklin said.
+“I firmly believe that students need to be in school.